inventionsbyhamid/File-Organizer/README.md

 # File-Organizer
-Organize files in any directory by classifying them into different folders.
+Organize files in any directory by classifying them into different folders.<br>
+This project is inspired by https://github.com/bhrigu123/classifier.

 ## Requirements
 * Java Runtime Environment